Learn how to make watercolor brushes for Procreate 5. Watercolor brushes allow you to create digital illustrations that look like watercolor.

 Variations for Watercolor Brushes

-When you have a brush that you like, duplicate it and make variations.
+When you have a brush you like, duplicate it and make variations.

 Tapered Brushes

-Create a Procreate brush that behaves like a round brush by adding tapered ends.
-Be sure to raise the size for the taper.
+Add tapered ends to create a Procreate brush that behaves like a round paintbrush.
+Be sure to increase the size of the taper.

 Stamp Brushes for Textures